 - Having a hard time falling asleep

 Recovery from a concussion can take anywhere from a few hours to months.
+Learn more about how Gotham helps you recover from a concussion here: Concussion Rehabiliation.

 If you or another is showing signs of a concussion, it is best to contact the experts at Gotham City Orthopedics.
 Never hesitate to call, no matter the time of day.
 Seeing an expert in concussion diagnosis and treatment is the most important thing you can do after receiving head trauma of any kind.